ACINQ/eclair/docs/release-notes/eclair-vnext.md

 Zeroconf channels make it possible to use a newly created channel before the funding tx is confirmed on the blockchain.

 :warning: Zeroconf requires the fundee to trust the funder.
-For this reason it is disabled by default, and you should only enable it on a peer-by-peer basis.
+For this reason it is disabled by default, and you can only enable it on a peer-by-peer basis.

 ##### Enabling through features